microsoft/BotBuilder-Samples/Node/core-DirectLineWebSockets/README.md

 * **[Recommended]** Visual Studio Code for IntelliSense and debugging, download it from [here](https://code.visualstudio.com/) for free.

 #### Direct Line API
-Credentials for the Direct Line API must be obtained from the Bot Framework developer portal, and will only allow the caller to connect to the bot for which they were generated.
+Credentials for the Direct Line API must be obtained from the Bot Registration in the Azure Portal, and will only allow the caller to connect to the bot for which they were generated.
-In the Bot Framework developer portal, enable Direct Line in the channels list and then, configure the Direct Line secret and update its value in [DirectLineClient's app.js](DirectLineClient/app.js#L6) (`directLineSecret` variable).
+In the Bot Registration in the Azure Portal, enable Direct Line in the channels list and then, configure the Direct Line secret and update its value in [DirectLineClient's app.js](DirectLineClient/app.js#L6) (`directLineSecret` variable).
 Make sure that the checkbox for version 3.0 [PREVIEW] is checked.
 Refer to [this](https://docs.microsoft.com/en-us/bot-framework/portal-configure-channels) for more information on how to configure channels.

 ![Configure Direct Line](images/outcome-configure.png)

 #### Publish
-Also, in order to be able to run and test this sample you must [publish your bot, for example to Azure](https://docs.microsoft.com/en-us/bot-framework/publish-bot-overview).
-Alternatively, you can [Debug locally using ngrok](https://docs.microsoft.com/en-us/bot-framework/debug-bots-emulator).
+Also, in order to be able to run and test this sample you must [Register a bot with Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration).
+Alternatively, you can [Debug locally using ngrok](https://blog.botframework.com/2017/10/19/debug-channel-locally-using-ngrok/).
-Remember to update the environment variables with the `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD` on the [.env](DirectLineBot/.env) file.
+Remember to update the environment variables with the `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD` in the [.env](DirectLineBot/.env) file.

 ### Code Highlights